frontenddogma/web-development-glossary/manuscript/a.md

 : → Photoshop

 ads.txt
 : An initiative from the IAB Technology Laboratory that specifies an “ads.txt” text file that companies can host on their web servers, listing the other companies authorized to sell their products or services.
-This is designed to allow online buyers to check the validity of the sellers from whom they buy, for the purposes of Internet fraud prevention.&nbsp;[†](#w-adstxt)
+This is designed to allow online buyers to check the validity of the sellers from whom they buy, for the purposes of Internet fraud prevention. ads.txt was introduced in 2017.&nbsp;[†](#w-adstxt)

 ADT
 : → Abstract Data Type